 6. Bin Work – During members’ shows, current members may submit up to 2 pieces of original 2 dimensional work (no reproductions including giclee prints) or unframed canvases or panels not to exceed 2″ deep.
 Works on paper should be matted and shrink wrapped or bagged in Mylar bags, and no larger than 18 x 24.
 Pieces should be labeled on the back with the following information: artist’s name, title, media and price (price includes Harlow 35% commission).
 Unsold work must be picked up at the same time as the work in the show.

 7. Content Disclaimer: While we fully support freedom of expression on behalf of all artists, we also welcome visitors of all ages to the Harlow Gallery.
 Therefore we reserve the right to decline to exhibit work with an excessively violent, obscene, explicit or pornographic content.
 In such cases the Exhibition Committee will review the work in question and make a decision on a case by case basis.

 Following these simple guidelines will insure that your work is included in member’s shows.
 Please realize that failure to do so may result in the exclusion of your work.
 Lastly, please be considerate of and pleasant to our staff, volunteers, and interns; unprofessional and disrespectful behavior can be very distracting and counterproductive for all concerned.

-Deborah Fahy, Executive Director and Nancy Barron, Program Director
+Deborah Fahy, Executive Director

 As determined by the Exhibition Committee for Member’s shows at the Harlow Gallery, 2011 version, updated May 2014